Why you should ask people to suggest new innovation challenges

 Doing so will allow you to gather unique perspectives since people are in contact with customers and other employees.

-It's essential to create a mechanism that will allow members of your community to propose the launch of new innovation challenges which need solving with people's ideas.
+It's essential to create a mechanism that will allow members of your community to propose the launch of new innovation challenges that need solving with people's ideas.

 Such a feedback loop mechanism will create more opportunities and ensure that your organization covers all the areas that require improvement or renewal.